NinjaBearStudioTech/Documentation/Writerside/topics/input/architecture/ipt_input_buffer.md

 To buffer actions, follow these steps:

 1. Enable the `Can Be Buffered` property on any Input Handlers you wish to add to the Input Buffer.
+2. Define the correct **Channel** for the buffer.
+If you don't need multiple channels, just use the default one.
-2. Add the Notify State to an animation that supports buffering inputs.
+3. Add the Notify State to an animation that supports buffering inputs.

 ### Enabling Input Handlers for Buffering